Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Summary and Discussion

 \section{Summary and Discussion}

 We have presented a suite of high resolution 2d hydrodynamic simulations, which measure the binary preferential accretion rates as a function of both mass ratio and eccentricity.
 We have shown that preferential accretion varies not only as a function of mass ratio, as was previously known, but also non-monotonically as a function of eccentricity (Figure \ref{fig:eccentric_pref_acc}).
 At low eccentricity, the preferential accretion onto the secondary is enhanced when compared with circular binaries, and at high eccentricity ($e_{\rm b} > 0.6$), preferential accretion is damped.
 Using our models we have calculated the timescales over which mass ratios of binaries equalize due to preferential accretion: accreting at 10\% of the Eddington limit, a binary with initial mass ratio $q_{\rm b} = 0.1$ will take between $500$~Myr (low eccentricity) to $\sim 3$~Gyr (high eccentricity), as shown in Figure \ref{fig:timescale_to_equalizing}.
-These numbers are scale-free and would apply to both stellar mass binaries and MBHBs.
-The near order of magnitude difference in mass ratio equalization timescales suggests that in binaries where accretion disks are present for significant timescales, \textbf{mass ratio distributions may shift systematically as a function of binary eccentricity}.
+These numbers are scale-free and would apply to both stellar mass binaries and MBHBs, however, our choice of disk aspect ratio ($h = 0.1$), viscosity model and isothermal equation of state must be taken into account when interpreting our results.
+The near order of magnitude difference in mass ratio equalization timescales suggests that in binaries where accretion disks are present for significant timescales, mass ratio distributions may shift systematically as a function of binary eccentricity.

+However, the amplitude of this effect may be limited by circumbinary disk lifetimes: AGN disks are expected to persist for around $\sim 10^8\rm{yrs}$ (e.g. \citealt{Yu2002}), and up to $10^9 \, \rm{yrs}$ given certain models \citep{Marconi2004}.
+This timescale may be too short to grow binaries from $q_{\rm b} = 0.1 \rightarrow 1$, except for binaries with low-moderate eccentricities $e_{\rm b} = 0.2 - 0.4$.
+Higher eccentricity models ($e_{\rm b} > 0.4$) may require accretion rates exceeding $10\%$ Eddington, or multiple AGN disk lifetimes to produce a significant increase in MBHB mass ratio distributions.
+Stellar disks on the other hand last for only $\sim 10^7 \, \rm{yrs}$ \citep{Li2016}, and are therefore less likely to facilitate significant mass ratio growth, unless stellar binaries accrete at or above the Eddington limit for extended periods of time.